raphaelmansuy/digital_palace/01-articles/2024-03-06 the_raise_of_models_datalake.md

 With a well-designed lake, organizations can turn the flood of AI models from a challenge into an opportunity - surfacing insights, ensuring responsible usage, and driving value from their AI investments.

-Here is a continuation of the detailed article on "Model Lakes":

 ## Diving Deeper: Key Capabilities of Model Lakes